evanwill/web-cites/content/1-explore.md

     <figcaption class="figure-caption"><a href="https://archive.org/web/" class="btn btn-lg btn-success">Internet Archive Wayback Machine</a></figcaption>
 </figure>

+Do you have a broken link?
+Try looking it up in the Internet Archive!

 ## National Web Archives

 {% capture loc %}Library of Congress: "Web content changes all the time.
 If we don't save that content before it disappears, a major part of our cultural history will be lost."{% endcapture %}